sunpy/sunpy/doc/source/guide/acquiring_data/vso.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you just need to do a quick query or don't want to do anything too complicated you can use the legacy query style.
-Let's show now how the first example is executed using a legacy query.
+Here is the first example from the above section executed using a legacy query.

 As before,  we want EIT data between 2001/01/01 and 2001/01/02